biotlab/identity/README.md

-## bIoTlab - synergy of home and body
+## bIoTlab - Harmony of home & body

+The integration of home and body
+The idea of balance and working together
+A sense of wellness and optimization

+It's brief, memorable, and alludes to the synergistic relationship between the living space and the occupant's physiology in a bIoTlab concept.

 bIoTlab is a combination of biotechnology, IoT and smart home technologies to ensure personal well-being.
 "bIoTlab" combine "bio" (biology/biotechnology) and "IoT" (Internet of Things) for smarter living and better health.